Adam2224/descendingOrder/README.md

 The Code

-The program starts off by asking the user for the variables firstNember, secondNumber, and thirdNumber.
+The program starts off by asking the user to input the variables firstNember, secondNumber, and thirdNumber.